Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.07 =
+- Security: Unsafe HTML will now be stripped from field labels, descriptions, and custom HTML, as well as form titles, descriptions, custom submit text, custom submit HTML, before HTML, after HTML, and success message if the user saving HTML does not have the unfiltered_html permission or if the DISALLOW_UNFILTERED_HTML constant is set.
+- New: Added new frm_akismet_values filter to help improve Akismet integration.
+- Fix: The Akismet API was getting called is Akismet was set up even if the form had Akismet turned off.
+- Fix: Updated the styling when a field option is being dragged and dropped.

 = 5.0.06 =
 - New: Added new frm_export_csv_headings filter to make it easier to add and remove exported CSV headings.
 - New: When clicking an inactive action that requires pro, the required pro license will be properly shown in the popup.